 What Is Blogging?

-Recently, I’ve had coffee with professional in other fields and they asked me the question that heads this section “What is blogging?”
-It’s something I took as a given but that’s why it’s important to people outside your field and bubble!
+Recently, I’ve had coffee with professionals in other fields, and they asked me the question that heads this section: “What is blogging?”
+It’s something I took as a given but that’s why it’s important to speak with people outside your field and bubble!

 Blogging is simply writing about a particular subject.
 My colleagues sort of new that, but they didn’t know where it went or how it helped a business.